 It's a no-brainer that Fitbit's smartwatch will be heavily fitness-focused, and no doubt it will be a priority to deliver strong support for the most popular health and fitness apps.
 But I also want to see Fitbit think about the apps that its users will want when they're not tracking a run or HIIT workout at the gym.
 If there's going to be payment support, make sure there are apps that really make great use of it, and the same for apps that can give you snippets of useful travel or weather information in a way that makes you forget about your phone.

 - The best waterproof fitness trackers for hitting the poolFancy hitting the water rather than the roads?
 Check out our top waterproof bands

 - The gym trackers and wearables to look out forOur picks for HIIT, spinning, treadmill, strength and CrossFit training

 - It's time we stopped getting fitness tracker studies wrongUseful?
 Yes.
 Flawed?
 Pretty much most of the time

-- The best fitness trackers for womenFrom step counting to marathon training, here are the best options for girls
+- The best fitness trackers for womenFrom step counting to marathon training, here's our top picks

 What I really hope to see is strong music streaming app support.
 Rumours suggest Fitbit lost its opportunity to buddy up with Spotify early in the development process of the watch and that's a real shame if true.
 I don't think any smartwatch has really nailed a great music app that I can say, okay, I'll ditch my phone for this.
 This is an opportunity for Fitbit to make it happen.